Course Numbering System

 A dismissed student will remain on suspension for one full semester before appealing for reinstatement.
 Appeals for reinstatement are submitted by the respective Graduate Studies Program Committee to the Dean of the Graduate School.
 Only the Dean of the Graduate School can approve reinstatement of dismissed students.

 Appeals must include a plan of action describing intervention to ensure student success.
-If readmitted, the student must raise the cumulative grade point average to a 3.0 by the end of the first semester of reinstatement or face permanent dismissal from the Graduate School.
+If readmitted, the student must raise the program grade point average to a 3.0 by the end of the first semester of reinstatement or face permanent dismissal from the Graduate School.

 Dismissed non-degree, teacher and professional certification, and/or endorsement students will remain on suspension for one full semester before appealing for reinstatement.
 Appeals for reinstatement are submitted by the respective college dean to the Dean of the Graduate School.
 Only the Dean of the Graduate School can approve reinstatement of dismissed students.